-Man accused in shooting death of Akron pizza shop worker to appear in court
+Man accused in shooting death of Akron pizza shop worker pleads not guilty

 A Summit County grand jury indicted Shaquille Anderson, who was identified as a suspect nearly a year ago, on charges of aggravated murder, murder, aggravated robbery and having a weapon under a disability.

-Akron police said they received tips while investigating a string of armed robberies that led them to the suspect
+Akron police said they received tips while investigating a string of armed robberies that led them to the suspect.

 Anderson was incarcerated at the Mansfield Correctional Institution on unrelated charges.
 In 2016, he pleaded guilty to eight counts of aggravated robbery, and was sentenced to 21 years in prison.